HeiDoc.net

 When buying any electric appliances, make sure you only purchase devices that are compatible with your country's voltage.
 North America and Japan use 100-120 V, whereas China and the European Union use 220-240 V. Do not risk buying a device that is in danger of blowing up when you plug it into a socket in your home.
 Some devices are compatible with both systems.
 Check the description on the Amazon product pages to find this out.

 The plug types may also vary between countries.
-This can easily be resolved if you order an adapter together with your device.
+This is no real problem and can easily be resolved if you order an adapter together with your device.
 In the European Union (excluding the UK) and China most devices are equipped with a two pin Euro plug.
 However, all countries also have their national plug type.
 If the same item (same ASIN) is being sold in at least any two of these countries, you can therefore be sure that it comes with a Euro plug.

 In North America and Japan, the same plug types are used.
 Since voltage is also equal in these countries, you don't have to worry about any incompatibilities whatsoever when ordering stuff within that group of countries.